awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func deleteProvisionedProductPlan(input: DeleteProvisionedProductPlanInput, completion: @escaping (ClientRuntime.SdkResult<DeleteProvisionedProductPlanOutputResponse, DeleteProvisionedProductPlanOutputError>) -> Void)
 ```

-### deleteProvisioningArtifact(input:​completion:​)
+### deleteProvisioningArtifact(input:completion:)

 Deletes the specified provisioning artifact (also known as a version) for the specified product.
 You cannot delete a provisioning artifact associated with a product that was shared with you.
-You cannot delete the last provisioning artifact for a product, because a product must have at
-least one provisioning artifact.
+You cannot delete the last provisioning artifact for a product, because a product must have at least one provisioning artifact.

 ``` swift
 func deleteProvisioningArtifact(input: DeleteProvisioningArtifactInput, completion: @escaping (ClientRuntime.SdkResult<DeleteProvisioningArtifactOutputResponse, DeleteProvisioningArtifactOutputError>) -> Void)
 ```

-### deleteServiceAction(input:​completion:​)
+### deleteServiceAction(input:completion:)

 Deletes a self-service action.